wmotte/embedding_koine_greek/README.md

 ### Step 4: Hierarchical Clustering

-The final step, performed by the script `03__cluster_embedding.R`, involves clustering the generated word embeddings to identify semantic groupings.
+The script `03__cluster_embedding.R` involves clustering the generated word embeddings to identify semantic groupings.
 This analysis focuses specifically on the embeddings for lemmas found in the Biblical Greek texts (Septuaginta and Novum Testamentum).

 The clustering process uses hierarchical clustering with the Ward.D2 method.
 The optimal number of clusters is determined programmatically using the silhouette and elbow methods.
 An optimal number of 190 clusters was determined by the silhouette method.
 For each cluster, a medoid (the most representative lemma) is identified.